 Our goal is to help you better navigate, understand and participate in the TK-12 public school experience.

 This is the weekly newsletter from Spotlight Schools, a hyperlocal newsroom covering education in Orange County.
-This is Jeannette Andruss, founder of Spotlight Schools and parent of two students in Los Al Unified.
 Our goal is to help you better navigate, understand and participate in the TK-12 public school experience by delivering reliable information about your school district and beyond.

 Got feedback?
 Please respond to this email message.